badesairam/python-for-datascience/README.md

 python for data science. <br>
-These are the basic tutorials to not google everytime.
+These are the basic tutorials so as to not google everytime.